Planes, Trains and Automobiles: RSNA 2025 Travelers Brave Chicago's Historic Snowfall

 “She said, ‘My flight got canceled, too.
 Do you want to drive?’”

-Thus began another travel team up.
+Thus began another travel team up for the 520-mile drive.
 Drs.
 Bedoya and D’Hont—originally from Colombia and Belgium, respectively—joined Maria Fernanda Dien Esquivel, MD, a pediatric interventional radiologist originally from Costa Rica; Dr. Esquivel’s friend Miguel from the Dominican Republic, and prior SickKids fellow Diana Veiga, MD, from Valencia, Spain.

 In part two of this series, the travelers encounter long drives, kind strangers and snowy obstacles on their journey to RSNA 2025.